Th-stopping

 Th-stopping is the realization of the dental fricatives /[θ, ð]/ as stops—either dental or alveolar—which occurs in several dialects of English.
 In some accents, such as of Indian English and middle- or upper-class Irish English, they are realized as the dental stops /[t̪, d̪]/ and as such do not merge with the alveolar stops //t, d//; thus, for example, tin (/[tʰɪn]/ in Ireland and /[ʈɪn]/ in India) is not a homophone of thin /[t̪ʰɪn]/.
 In other accents, such as varieties of Caribbean English, Nigerian English, Liberian English, and older, rural, or working-class Irish English, such pairs are indeed merged.
 Variation between both dental and alveolar forms exists in much of the working-class English speech of North America and sometimes southern England.
-It is also common for babies and toddlers, who are still learning to talk and/or haven't fully grown their front teeth capable of producing the th sound.
+It is also common for babies and toddlers, who are still learning to talk and/or have not fully grown their front teeth capable of producing the th sound.
 Th-stopping occurred in all continental Germanic languages, resulting in cognates such as German die for "the" and Bruder for "brother".